-Breast reduction surgery is performed under a general anaesthetic in an accredited hospital such as St George Private, East Sydney private or Kareena private hospitals.
+Breast augmentation surgery is performed under a general anaesthetic in an accredited private hospitals.
 Most patients are able to go home on the day of surgery.

 The cost of breast augmentation surgery is determined by the extended complexity and duration of your operation, and your choice of implants, and will be estimated following your first consultation.
 However you can expect approximately $10,500 – $12,000 (depending on type of implants chosen), including the surgeon’s fee, assistant’s fee, anaesthetist’s fee and hospital stay.

 Medicare and Health insurance only cover the use of breast implants for the purpose of achieving breast symmetry or for breast reconstruction following cancer surgery.

 You can still breastfeed after your operation.
 Breast enlargement surgery does not interfere with your ability to breastfeed.

 It is possible to lose feeling of the breasts after breast enlargement.
 However, this is highly unlikely.

 There is no evidence that breast implants have an influence on the risk for developing breast cancer.